The Future of Finance: 5 Banking Trends to Watch

 From the management conflicts at the CFPB to the various legislations being proposed in state and federal goverments, the regulatory future of the American financial system is uncertain.

-Here are some trends we're seeing:
+Here are some current trends we're seeing in banking compliance:

 - A New Age of Governance: In order to improve effectiveness, the Federal Reserve Board is “signaling a new age of governance and accountability” by introducing new proposals and rating systems specific to board governance.
 Among the components that will be scrutinized will be senior management accountability, fostering a culture of controls, and “conducting self-assessments in line with the proposed guidance with scope that includes capabilities and governance structure.”